 The Path Forward & Barriers to Overcome

-There are certain hurdles to adopting an AI-based guided selling solution, as per this study:
+There are certain hurdles to adopting an artificial intelligence in sales solution, as per this study:

 - 54% of respondents in a survey identified getting cross-functional support from the broader organization as a major challenge.